Periodic revivals from supersymmetry in a fermionic kinetically constrained model: Abstract

 \section{Abstract}

-Supersymmetry provides a natural playground for the construction of kinetically constrained lattice fermion models showing weak ergodicity breaking.
-The supersymmetric algebra naturally induces non-ergodic dynamics, as we illustrate here by introducing a fermionic equivalent of the PXP model with an adjustable chemical potential.
-This model is closely related to the $\mathcal{N} = 2$ supersymmetric $M_1$ model.
-Supersymmetry directly implies that the dynamics exhibit periodic revivals for specific initial states, including the $\mathbb{Z}_2$-ordered (every second site occupied) product state.
-These dynamics are reminiscent to those of the PXP model, a paradigmatic toy model in the field of quantum many-body scars.
-We draw a further parallel by uncovering quantum many-body scar-like eigenstates obeying sub-thermal entanglement scaling at energies given by (plus or minus) square roots of integers and relate these to special eigenstates of the $M_1$ model.
+Supersymmetry provides a natural playground for the construction of dynamically constrained lattice fermion models.
+We here illustrate how supersymmetry can be used to construct a fermionic equivalent of the PXP model with an adjustable chemical potential.
+This model is closely related to the $\mathcal{N} = 2$ supersymmetric $M_1$ model, inheriting its integrability.
+The supersymmetric algebra additionally implies that the dynamics exhibit periodic revivals for specific initial states, including the $\mathbb{Z}_2$-ordered (every second site occupied) product state.
+These dynamics are reminiscent to those of the PXP model, a paradigmatic effective model in the field of quantum many-body scars.
+We draw a further parallel by uncovering eigenstates obeying sub-thermal entanglement scaling at energies given by (plus or minus) square roots of integers and relate these to special eigenstates of the $M_1$ model.
+While we focus on a concrete model, our proposed approach is applicable to more general supersymmetric algebras, where it is expected to lead to non-ergodic dynamics.